durkeems13/JMI_LN-MR-RA_segmentation/README.md

 Training, deployment, and data management scripts are found in "code"

-Trained models and example test sets are located in the "models" and "testsets" folders, respectively.
+Example test sets for lupus nephritis, mixed renal allograft rejection, and rheumatoid arthritis are found in "testsets"

+If you would like a the trained model(s) to deploy on new data, please contact Madeleine Durkee at durkeems@uchicago.edu